amolsood/notes/AWS/SAA-C02/EC2/Highlights.md

 - Not used for - Persistent workloads, Critical jobs, Databases
 - Spot Fleet - Collection of spot instances

+### Instance Lifecycle states

+- Below are the valid EC2 lifecycle instance states:
+- `pending` - The instance is preparing to enter the running state.
+An instance enters the pending state when it launches for the first time, or when it is restarted after being in the stopped state. (**not billed**)
+- `running` - The instance is running and ready for use.
+- `stopping` - The instance is preparing to be stopped.
+Take note that you will not billed if it is preparing to stop however, you will still be billed if it is just preparing to hibernate. (**not billed if preparing to stop, but billed if preparing for hibernation**)
+- `stopped` - The instance is shut down and cannot be used.
+The instance can be restarted at any time.
+- `shutting-down` - The instance is preparing to be terminated.
+- `terminated` - The instance has been permanently deleted and cannot be restarted. (**not billed, but billed for reserved instances**)

 ## Exam Tips

 - Like a VM, hosted in AWS, grow and shrink capacity